 As hinted above, Murwa was connected to the mainland in 1973.
 This happened when a dry pathway was built.
 The project, which separated the water like the rod of Moses, is the reason we can drive straight to Murwa today.

-On my way to Murwa, I looked at the narrow Mujabagiro entry-point and painted a picture, in my mind, of the way things used to be.
+On my way to Murwa, I looked at the narrow Mujabagiro entry-point and imagined how things used to be.
 One part of me wished Murwa was still an island but I also recognized the need to remove the old logistical hurdle.

 I made it to Murwa late in the evening.
 From the distance, this beautiful chunk of land looked like an island.
 It looked the same way from my camping spot.
 I enjoyed the effect of an island getaway without having to hire a boat.